Updated April 2018

-YouTube reaches over 200 million people per month, so it’s no secret that figuring out how to use YouTube as a marketing tool can really be a game changer for almost any business.
+YouTube reaches over 230 million people per month, so it’s no secret that figuring out how to use keyword research for YouTube as a marketing tool can really be a game changer for almost any business.

 The problem is, many people go about YouTube all wrong.

 Check out this short video from Jon Penberthy, which explains exactly why keyword research matters for YouTube, just like it does for your blog:

 As Jon pointed out, many people make the same mistake in YouTube marketing as they do with their blog content:

 That’s really what recording a video with no particular “problem” or keyword in mind is like.

 You’re creating content before you really know what the best topic is for you to target.

 For bloggers, it’s a recipe for posting content that gets buried in the trillions of pages Google indexes.

 For YouTubers, it means a video that probably gets very few views and, in turn, very few leads for your business.

 Put simply, you don’t just film videos first and perform YouTube keyword search second — that’s just backwards.
 And that, my friend, is exactly what we’ll discuss today.